-Based on the Giroud-Han design methodology, the unpaved applications module incorporates an existing design method, which supports the use of certain geosynthetics, to reduce aggregate thickness requirements and improve the subgrade performance.
-It indicates the required thickness for unreinforced aggregate fill layers and aggregate fill layers reinforced with Tensar® TriAx® Geogrids.
+Based on the Giroud-Han design methodology, the subgrade stabilization module supports the use of certain geosynthetics to reduce aggregate thickness requirements and improve the subgrade performance.
+It indicates the required thickness for unstabilized aggregate fill layers and aggregate fill layers stabilized with Tensar® TriAx® Geogrids.